-Ever since 1968, the Delica has been Mitsubishi’s answer to the van and pickup truck.
+Ever since 1968, the Mitsubishi Delica has been Mitsubishi’s answer to the van and pickup truck.
 Its huge success has seen models being exported all over the world.
-The name Delica came from the English phrase “Delivery car”.
-In other markets however, the Delica was offered under different names.
-For example, in Europe, Jamaica, and New Zeeland it was known as the “L300” (later renamed the L400), while in Australia they called it the “Express” and “Starwagon”.
+The name Delica came from the English phrase, “delivery car”.
+In other markets, however, the Delica was offered under different names.
+For example, in Europe, Jamaica, and New Zealand, it was known as the “L300” (later renamed the L400), while in Australia they called it the “Express” and “Starwagon”.
 They kept it simple for the American market and named it the “Mitsubishi Van”.
-This utilitarian vehicle did come in a passenger var version as well, and that was known as the “Delica Space Gear”, which later became just “Space Gear” in Europe.
+This utilitarian vehicle did come in a passenger car version as well, and that was known as the “Delica Space Gear”, which later became just “Space Gear” in Europe.

 The Delica is the ultimate 4X4 van:

 We have created this in-depth buying guide for you to give you as much information as possible before you go ahead and pull the trigger on this small practical little van.

 - Turbo-diesel fuel economy

 - The engine can be undersized in certain models

 - It May be difficult to come across replacement parts

 - Relatively heavy due to the proper truck chassis